 First day of Lessons

 The next school day, after the Induction Day, will be a ‘normal’ day of lessons.
 By this time the new student will know their buddies, have a timetable, visited most of their classrooms, and be ready to continue with their learning at our school.

 If the new student is worried, lost or needs further help they will know where to go for assistance.

-The new student’s teachers, Form Tutor, pastoral and senior staff keep an look out to make sure all is well.
-The “New Student Monitoring Passport” will be activated.
+The new student’s teachers, Form Tutor, pastoral and senior staff keep a look out to make sure all is well.

 Additional Help and Advice

 At any point during the process outlined above, if a parent would like further help or advice they should contact our Admissions Officer at school, via Reception, either by phone or email.